Willow Springs Recovery - Austin, Texas

 - Dallas College – DC’s alcohol and drug prevention resources include education, counseling, and referral.

-- Southern Methodist University – SMU’s Substance Abuse and Recovery Services include assessments and interventions, plus links to other local resources, support groups, and national hotlines.
+- Southern Methodist University – SMU’s Substance Use Disorder and Recovery Services include assessments and interventions, plus links to other local resources, support groups, and national hotlines.

 Alcohol treatment centers in Dallas, TX

-One negative consequence of the low overall substance abuse rate in Texas may be the number of drug and alcohol treatment centers in Texas.
-The state has the fewest substance abuse treatment facilities per 100,000 drug users in the United States.
+One negative consequence of the low overall substance use disorder rate in Texas may be the number of drug and alcohol treatment centers in Texas.
+The state has the fewest substance use disorder treatment facilities per 100,000 drug users in the United States.

 Levels of treatment